General Mills - Earnings Call - Q1 2026

 Operator (participant)

 Great.
 Thanks so much.
-Jeff, maybe picking up on your comments, the ongoing debate in the food space, right, continues to be whether or not the current sort of challenging volume environment is more structural this time around than it has been in the past, or whether more of it is just a result of the significant pricing the industry was required to take combined with sort of a consumer that's under pressure.
-And I realize it's super early in your efforts, but as you've gotten some of the key price points in the right place and the other marketing levers can kind of start to work, as you said, you're starting to see some volume share improvement in a bunch of categories more recently.
-Yet, I guess if we look at NAR, right, volume did not yet improve sequentially from fiscal 4Q.
+Jeff, maybe picking up on your comments, the ongoing debate in the food space continues to be whether or not the current sort of challenging volume environment is more structural this time around than it has been in the past or whether more of it is just a result of the significant pricing the industry was required to take, combined with sort of a consumer that's under pressure.
+I realize it's super early in your efforts, but as you've gotten some of the key price points in the right place and the other marketing levers can kind of start to work, as you said, you're starting to see some volume share improvement in a bunch of categories more recently.
+Yet, I guess if we look at NAR, volume did not yet improve sequentially from fiscal fourth quarter.

-I guess what I'm wondering is, do you think recent results sort of support the thesis that while there are some external factors for the industry, maybe some of them are a little bit structural, there's still a lot more that is in the industry's control and your control in terms of getting sort of volume back, right?
+What I'm wondering is, do you think recent results sort of support the thesis that while there are some external factors for the industry, maybe some of them are a little bit structural, there's still a lot more that is in the industry's control and your control in terms of getting sort of volume back to bright?

 Jeff Harmening (Chairman and CEO)

-I mentioned GLP-1s was a little bit of a headwind, but as a result of consumers looking for that, they want more protein, and there's a reason why Cheerios Protein is off to such a great start, or Progresso Pitmaster, which is high in protein, is off to a really good start that we introduced Nature Valley Creamy Protein, and we like what we've seen with that so far, or that our granola business is doing well, and so even though you can see something in a structure, you can maybe think, is that a structural headwind?
-Companies who are focused on the consumer, as we are right now, have means to seek opportunities in that, and that's what we're doing.
+There's a reason why Cheerios Protein is off to such a great start.
+Or Progresso Pitmaster, which is high in protein, is off to a really good start.
+We introduced Nature Valley Creamy Protein.
+We like what we've seen of that so far or that our granola business is doing well.
+Even though you can see something in a structure, you can maybe say, okay, is that a structural headwind?
+Companies who are focused on the consumer, we are right now, have means to seek opportunities in that.
+That's what we're doing.

 Great.
 Thanks so much.